assert-justice/gum/README.md

 - `-f --full`: Recompile all source files, do not use incremental builds.
 Not yet implemented, all builds are full builds.

-- `--compile_libs`: Recompile all libraries in the deps directory.
+- `--all_libs`: Recompile all libraries in the deps directory.

+- `--libs [name*]`: Recompile a subset of libraries.

+- `-s --skip`: Skip compiling the main program.
+Used to only compile libraries.

 - `-a --all_targets`: Compile to all configured targets.
 Not yet implemented.